How to Choose the Right Funded Futures Account with FundedFilter

 • Waiving Subscription fees

 By comparing similar account types across different firms, you can identify the best value for your investment.
 For example, you might find that one firm offers a lower activation fee but has higher ongoing costs, while another has a higher upfront cost but a better quality funded account.
+The account with ongoing costs will have this reflected in the Yr.
+1 Funded price, which is a total of all costs you can expect if you kept the funded account for an entire year.
+This cost does not include any actual trading or commissions from trades.

 Direct accounts cost more, but enable traders to skip the evaluation phase entirely, which may be a more appealing option for some.